mozaid123/DATA-MANAGEMENT-PROJECT-2023---GROUP-3/README.md

 # RENT PRICES IN LIEGE
 Note : The final presentation and Jupyter notebook will be available later today (05/06/2023) due to some last minute inconviences with the code, thank you for understanding

+##Files

+The Excel files contain the data collected from our two data sources (kotaliege.be and immoweb.be) through our webscraping endeavours
+All our analysis is grouped in one single .ipyib file containing all the different steps of our project with insights on results
+The pdf file contains our final presentation on which we will lean to present our findings

 ## Motivation

 This project was created with the aim of understanding, simplifying and predicting the task of looking for new accommadation to rent.
 We recognized the need for a roadmap that will allow students to conduct informed decisions in these testing times.